 In 1935, in the first flight of its kind, she flew solo from Wheeler Field in Honolulu to Oakland, California, winning a $10,000 award posted by Hawaiian commercial interests.
 Later that year, she was appointed a consultant in careers for women at Purdue University, and the school bought her a modern Lockheed Electra aircraft to be used as a “flying laboratory.”

 On March 17, 1937, she took off from Oakland and flew west on an around-the-world attempt.
 It would not be the first global flight, but it would be the longest–29,000 miles, following an equatorial route.
-Aboard her Lockheed were Frederick Noonan, her navigator and a former Pan American pilot, and co-pilot Harry Manning.
+Accompanying Earhart in the Lockheed was Frederick Noonan, her navigator and a former Pan American pilot.
 After resting and refueling in Honolulu, the trio prepared to resume the flight.
 However, while taking off for Howland Island, Earhart ground-looped the plane on the runway, perhaps because of a blown tire, and the Lockheed was seriously damaged.
 The flight was called off, and the aircraft was shipped back to California for repairs.

 In May, Earhart flew the newly rebuilt plane to Miami, from where Noonan and she would make a new around-the-world attempt, this time from west to east.
 They left Miami on June 1, and after stops in South America, Africa, India, and Southeast Asia, they arrived at Lae, New Guinea, on June 29.
 About 22,000 miles of the journey had been completed, and the last 7,000 miles would all be over the Pacific Ocean.
 The next destination was Howland Island, a tiny U.S.-owned island that was just a few miles long.
 The U.S. Department of Commerce had a weather observation station and a landing strip on the island, and the staff was ready with fuel and supplies.
 Several U.S. ships, including the Coast Guard cutter Itasca, were deployed to aid Earhart and Noonan in this difficult leg of their journey.